F

 Is Advanced Data Protection worth enabling?

-For users with specific privacyprivacy requirements, yes.
+For users with specific privacy requirements, yes.
 Advanced Data Protection provides genuine zero-knowledge encryption for most iCloud data.
 The trade-off is that you must manage your own recovery key — if you lose access to all devices and the recovery key, your data is unrecoverable.

 Is fii.one more private than iCloud?